elm-tooling/elm-tooling-cli/docs/contributing.md

    npx ts-node scripts/HashUrls.ts https://github.com/mpizenberg/elm-test-rs/releases/download/v1.0/elm-test-rs_{linux.tar.gz,macos.tar.gz,windows.zip}
    ```

    The above example assumes your shell has brace expansion.
-Either way, it expects 3 URLs: One for linux, one for mac and one for windows (in that order).
+Either way, it expects several URLs: One for each platform you support.
 It downloads the files to memory (verifying that they exist) and hashes them.
 When done, it prints some JSON that you can paste into the code.
 Run Prettier afterwards.

 2. Run `npx jest -u` to update snapshots and look them through quickly to see if they seem legit.